Live dealers: how it works

 Interesting facts

-One shift at the dealer lasts from 4 to 6 hours
+One dealer shift lasts 4 to 6 hours

 There are live tables for certain countries (for example, Blackjack Italia or Roulette Türkiye)

-Some studios do show games: Crazy Time, Dream Catcher, Monopoly Live
+Some studios make show games: Crazy Time, Dream Catcher, Monopoly Live

-Hundreds of dealers can work in the same studio at the same time
+Hundreds of dealers can work in one studio at the same time

 Realism and immersion